variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 weight_number: 5
 ---

-Every Friday from May 31st through September 6th enjoy free live music on the 9th Street Plaza in downtown Greeley.
+Every Friday from May 29th through September 4th enjoy free live music on the 9th Street Plaza in downtown Greeley.
 Music typically plays from 6:30 to 9:30 pm and Greeley’s famously unique “Go-Cup” service runs 6 to 10 pm *(there will be a few Friday nights where everything starts an hour early so watch for an announcement regarding those evenings)*.
 There are also street performers, fire spinners, face painting, balloon artistry, sidewalk chalk and more for the kids\!

 Sponsorships go fast\! call NOW\!&nbsp; -&nbsp; Alison Hamling (970) 356-6775 alison@greeleydowntown.com

-Here is our 2019 Season\!\!\!&nbsp;
+Here is a look back 2019 Season Booking for 2020 won't start until February\!\!\!&nbsp;

 ![](/assets/friday-fest-lineup-2019.jpg)

-Be a sponsor like these fine folks:
+Be a sponsor in 2020 like these fine folks in 2019:

 ![](/assets/sponsor-collage-1.jpg){: width="1379" height="1192"}